Earth Curvature Over 1 Mile

 Beyond the Basic Calculation: Considering Observer Height

 The calculations above assume the observer is at sea level.
-However, if the observer is at a higher elevation, the visible horizon will be further away, and more of the Earth's curvature will be observable.
+On the flip side, if the observer is at a higher elevation, the visible horizon will be further away, and more of the Earth's curvature will be observable.
 To account for observer height, a modified formula is used.
-The distance to the horizon (h) can be approximated by:

 h = √(2 * r * h_o)